Chartres, France

 This French train station is located in a town renamed after the famed writer Marcel Proust's fictional name for the village.

-When the Stadtbahn line was converted to U-Bahn in 1981, the original station was scheduled to be demolished.
-However, public outcry put a stop to those plans.
+So when the structures were set to be replaced, public outcry put a stop to those plans.
 Instead, both buildings were disassembled, renovated, and then reassembled two meters (6.5 feet) higher to accommodate the new U-Bahn.
-Today, one of the buildings is used as an exhibition space by the Vienna Museum, with a U-Bahn entrance in its rear, and the other is a cafe.
+Today, more than 120 years later, the stations remain — one an exhibition space for the Vienna Museum, with a U-Bahn entrance at the rear, the other a cafe — both a model for forward-thinking architecture, a Community coming together, and perhaps inadvertently, delicious Viennese coffee ☕️

 Explore our Guide to ViennaNeed an account?
 Sign up